Cagnurt/cagnurt.github.io/projects/proj-1.md

 It is emphasized in the article that monitoring and testing are essential to developing this mechanism to react in real-time.</span>

-<span style="color:gray">Finally, the study mentions other debts: Data testing, reproducibility, process management,
+<span style="color:#4682B4">Finally, the study mentions other debts: Data testing, reproducibility, process management,
 and culture.
 Checking data distribution can be helpful in a robust, well-functioning system, but it is another debt.
 Reproducibility, a necessity brought by science, is also a particular
 problem: The randomness in machine learning makes it difficult to follow this rule.
 The cost